For more trends, check out our latest fact sheet on the death penalty.

 Race

 As death sentences in Texas decline, they continue to be applied disproportionately to people of color.
-Over the last five years, more than 50 percent of death sentences have been imposed on people of color; nearly 40 percent were imposed on Black defendants.
+Over the last five years, nearly 70 percent of death sentences have been imposed on people of color; nearly 40 percent were imposed on Black defendants.

 To learn more…